-- If your phone has been recognized by iTunes but still the display is not turning on, it’s quite possible that your device screen hardware is faulty.
+- If your phone has been recognized by iTunes, still the display is not turning on, it’s quite possible that your device screen hardware is faulty.

 Method #4: Force Restart Your iPhone

 If none of the above methods have worked, you may need to force restart your device.
-Please note, a force restart will not delete or remove any of your saved data, it will simply help your device start-up if your screen is black and not booting up.
+Please note, that a force restart will not delete or remove any of your saved data.
+It will simply help your device start up if your screen is black and not booting up.